mincong-h/mincong-h.github.io/_posts/2019-11-03-docker-maven-plugin.md

 "debezium/postgres-server-test-database" via goal "docker:build", a
 Docker container can be created from this image.
 Naming strategy defines the name of the container.
-Here, Debezium uses the default mechanism: "none", which uses a randamly assigned names from Docker.
+Here, Debezium uses the default mechanism: "none", which uses a randomly assigned names from Docker.
-Note that this option is decprecated, you should use option "containerNamePattern" instead.
+Note that this option is deprecated, you should use option "containerNamePattern" instead.

 Environment variables (`<env>`).
 Set environment variables in the container you